poppy-project/poppy-docs/gettingstarted/poppy_project.md

 It's a 25-degree of freedom humanoid robot with a fully actuated torso.
 Used for education, research (walk, human-robot interactions) or art (dance, performances).
 From a single arm to the complete humanoid, this platform is actively used in labs, engineering schools, FabLabs, and artistic projects.

-You can get all the parts yourself following the [Bill of Material](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/doc/BOM.md/).
+You can get all the parts yourself following the [Bill of Material](http://poppy-project.github.io/poppy-docs/poppy-humanoid/assembly_doc/BOM.html).
 The 3D models for the parts can be found [here](https://github.com/poppy-project/poppy-humanoid/releases/tag/hardware_1.0.1/).

-After [assembling your robot](../poppy-humanoid/assembly_doc/index.html), try the [discover quickstart](quickstarts/discover.html), then have a look at the [poppy\_humanoid library](../poppy-humanoid/doc/index.html).
+After [assembling your robot](../poppy-humanoid/assembly_doc/index.html), try the [Getting Started](http://poppy-project.github.io/poppy-docs/gettingstarted/index.html), then have a look at the [poppy\_humanoid library](../poppy-humanoid/doc/index.html).

 ![image](../images/poppy-le-robot-de-face.jpg)